Why it’s important to teach children about food

 - children in the UK are already overweight

 - or obese by the age of five.

 - children are affected by child obesity by the

 - children aged five to 15 fail to consume the

 Now’s the time to create real, sustainable change, and it’s as simple as providing children with the right food knowledge and the skills to feed themselves better.

-The Kitchen Garden Project aims to inspire schools across the country to get involved in food education in a practical way.
+The Kitchen Garden Project resources aim to inspire schools across the country to get involved in food education in a practical way.
 Once learnt, a little bit of basic know-how stays with you forever.